ItsK1tty/w1tchdocs/docs/source/reference.rst

 get_option_value(``hash``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Gets the value of an option.
+Returns the value of an option.

 **Parameters:**